continue-ai-company/AI2Apps-user-manual/doc/publish-agent.md

 - Usually, the App and Agent running on the front end do not need to write `./setup.js` file.
 If project.
 If the project content needs some additional logic or operations to be performed after being deployed in Tab-OS, it can be written in the `./setup.js` file.

-- If the Agent runs on the back end, you should add the step of sync files in the `./setup.js` file.
+- If the Agent runs on the backend, you should add the step of sync files in the `./setup.js` file.

-- If the back end Agent needs to perform the deployment process, you should add the AI agent that can call the deployment project in the `./setup.js` file.
+- If the backend Agent needs to perform the deployment process, you should add the AI agent that can call the deployment project in the `./setup.js` file.

--  The `./setup.js` template of the back end Agent is as follows:
+-  The `./setup.js` template of the backend Agent is as follows:

 ```js
 import pathLib from "/@path";